calebewhite/marketing-lead-optimization/README.md

 ## 🧩 Process

 1. **Exploration:**
-   - Analyzed demographics, engagement, and spending behavior across responders and non-responders.
+   - Analyzed demographics across responders and non-responders.

-2. **Cleaning:**
-   - Handled missing income values, standardized categorical fields, and removed outliers.

-3. **Feature Engineering:**
+2. **Feature Engineering:**
-   - Created total spend and recency features to capture engagement and customer value.
+   - Created total spend and response features to capture engagement and customer value.

-4. **Modeling:**
+3. **Modeling:**
-   - Trained and compared Logistic Regression and XGBoost classifiers to predict campaign response.
+   - Trained an XGBoost classifier to predict campaign response.

-5. **Selection Optimization:**
+4. **Selection Optimization:**
    - Ranked leads by predicted probability and simulated targeting different subsets of the population.

-6. **Evaluation:**
+5. **Evaluation:**
-   - Compared full-campaign results with model-based targeting to calculate profitability and ROI.
+   - Compared full-campaign results with model-based targeting to calculate profitability.

 ---